 Famed for its heavenly beaches and picturesque towns, Croatia is also a little-known gourmet paradise.
 A feast for your taste buds begins in magical Istria with finest olive oil and truffle delicacies.
 In Split, join a celebrity chef for a market walk, followed by food & wine pairing.
 Taste the best seafood in Hvar and savor luscious wine and oysters on Pelješac.
 This culinary adventure unravels in Dubrovnik countryside with a traditional home-cooked lunch in a local family’s home.

 Dreaming of a perfect holiday with your little ones?
 Sailing the sparkling Dalmatian coast with a charismatic private skipper should do the trick.
 Want something to entice their curious minds?
-How about digging on a real-life archaeological site or learning how to make their own chocolate delicacies?
+How about digging on a real-life archaeological site or a local sweets making workshop?
 Paired with summer night stargazing, splashing in secluded bays and sipping fine Croatian wine on a sun-kissed deck (parents only!), it’s the very essence of an ultimate family escape.

 In our “Game of Thrones”-inspired tour explore memorable filming locations of this much-loved HBO’s blockbuster series.
 Let your imagination take you to the mythical land of Westeros where you will discover Daenerys’s Throne Room and walk the city of Meereen, meander through magical Riverlands and colossal Free City of Braavos, unravel the secrets of Qarth and feast your eyes on the walls of King`s Landing – a mighty capital of Seven Kingdoms…